wallaby-rails/wallaby-rails/docs/authorizer.md

 Configuration can be set for:

 - [.base_class!](#base_class) - flagging as base class.
+- [.namespace](#namespace) - specifying the namespace so that model class can be detected.
 - [.model_class](#model_class) - specifying the model class.
 - [.provider_name](#provider_name) - specifying the authorization provider's name.